Sigmapitech/area-techno-tester/README.md

 ## Our choices

-After testing multiple technologies we decided to settle on those technologies:
+After testing multiple technologies we decided to settle on these:
  - fastAPI for the backend.
  - SQLAlchemy alongside mariaDB for the orm.
  - React for the frontend of the web application.